jaekookang/flow_based_models/README.md

 1. NICE (Dinh et al., 2014)
 2. RealNVP (Dinh et al., 2016)

-Following datasets was used for testing each model.
+Following datasets were used for testing each model.

 1. Moon-shaped data
 2. MNIST